 - IMPORTANT NEWS!!

-- The Housing Commission receives HIGH PERFORMER AWARD for FY2015 under HUD’s Section Eight Management Assessment Program!
+- ->The Housing Commission receives HIGH PERFORMER AWARD for FY 2014 through 2018 under HUD’s Section Eight Management Assessment Program!
 Congratulations to the staff, owners and program recipients!